moodle/devdocs/docs/guides/moodleapp/index.md

 We suggest that you read the [Moodle App Overview](./moodleapp/overview) before diving into specifics.
 Once you're familiar with the basic concepts and understand how the application works, you can dig into the particulars:

 - Do you want to contribute to the core?
-Read the [[Moodle App Development Guide]].
+Read the [Moodle App Development Guide](./moodleapp/development/development-guide).
 - Do you want to adapt a plugin to mobile?
 Read the [Moodle App Plugins Development Guide](./moodleapp/development/plugins-development-guide).
 - Do you want to customise your site in the app?
 Read the [Moodle App Customisation](./moodleapp/customisation) page.
 - Do you want to make a custom app?
 Read the [Custom Moodle Apps](./moodleapp/customisation/custom-apps) page.